tylerharter/cs301-projects/fall18/p7/README.md

 Notice that the actors, directors and the title all have names now!
 *If everything until here is correct, your score from test.py should be `54%`.*

+> NOTE: You do not have to modify the `process_args` function for this step.
 > NOTE: Make sure that your score is at `54%` before proceeding.
 The `read_data` function needs to be correct before you can start any of the steps below.

 ## Step 2: the `stats` function